thebravoman/software_engineering_2015/hm_count_words/description.md

  - cpp.svg  - svg file representing the distribution in the cpp files
  - java.json - words in the java repositories
  - java.svg  - svg file representing the distribution in the java files
  - repositoires.csv - a csv document with a link to the repositories parsed in the following project and the number of lines in the parsed files in this repository.
-The file should be sorted by "words" in desc order repo1, words repo2, words
+The file should be sorted by "words" in DESC order repo1, words repo2, words

 ## Deadline
+11 Jan 22:00
 Should be presented on 12 Jan in class

+## Commit
+The 7 files should be commited in folder hm_3_millions_lines/Class_Number_FirstName_LastName where Class,Number,FirstName,LastName are values for each student.